datalad-handbook/book/docs/code_from_chapters/yale.rst

 Thanks to those tools, datasets can version control their contents, regardless of size.
 Let's start small, and just create a ``README``::

-   echo "# A BIDS structured dataset for my input data" > README
+   echo "# A BIDS structured dataset for my input data" > README.md

 :command:`datalad status` can report on the state of a dataset.
 As we added a new file, the README show up as being "untracked" if you run it::